-- Odissi continues to thrive and evolve and is often referred to in cross-cultural contexts
+- Odissi continues to thrive and evolve and is referred to in cross-cultural contexts

-- Students will work cooperatively to choreograph and perform a creative sequence
+- Work cooperatively to choreograph and practice a narrative sequence

-- The sequence will include at least one feature observed in Odissi
+- Include at least one feature observed in Odissi

-- The sequence will have a descriptive narrative focusing on identity
+- Include a descriptive narrative focusing on identity

-Recap the 45 second sequence from Task 4 with questions.
+Review the 45 second sequence from Task 4.
 Main point to bring out: The descriptive narrative focused on the identity of a character.

 Explain that students will be choreographing a creative piece that describes someone.